Never Say Never (Basement Jaxx song)

-"Never Say Never" is a song written, performed and produced by British electronic music duo Basement Jaxx.
+"Never Say Never" is a song by the British electronic music duo Basement Jaxx.
 Featuring vocals from Elliot Marshall (credited under the stage name "ETML"), it was written by Simon Ratcliffe, Felix Buxton and Marshall.
 A soulful disco, house, R&B pop song, it was compared to the works of artists including Calvin Harris, SBTRKT, Womack & Womack and Gavin DeGraw, and labels such as Ministry of Sound and West End Records.
-The song was well received by critics, with praise going towards the group's roots that never made the sound too dated.
+It was released on 27 June 2014, as a single off their 2014 album Junto.
+An accompanying music video premiered on 21 July.
+Remixes by Tiësto, MOTi, Gotsome Bring It Back, Wayward and Mark Knight were also issued, as well as an extended mix of the original song.

-"Never Say Never" was released on 27 June 2014, as a single off their 2014 album Junto.
-Remixes by Tiësto, MOTi, Gotsome Bring It Back, Wayward and Mark Knight have also came out, as well as an extended mix of the original song.
+"Never Say Never" was well received by critics, with praise going towards the group's roots that never made the sound too dated.
+It was nominated for Best Dance/Electronic Recording at the 57th Annual Grammy Awards.
 In the group's home country, it reached number 18 on the UK Indie Chart.
 Elsewhere it became a number-one hit on the American Billboard Hot Dance Club Songs chart, and the duo's fourth song to top that chart.
 It also appeared on record charts in Australia, Belgium and Japan.
-The official accompanying music video, written and directed by Saman Kesh, premiered on 21 July 2014, and follows Japanese scientists trying to make a twerking robot.

 Production and composition

 "Never Say Never" was written by Simon Ratcliffe, Felix Buxton and Elliot Marshall.
 It was produced by the former two, with Baunz handling co-production.
 In addition to the lead vocals from Marshall (who is credited under "ETML"), the track also features backing vocals from Yzabel, as well as kids chorus vocals from Amara Charles, Kiarah and Shamouy Mills-Foster.
 It is a soulful mid-tempo disco house R&B pop song.
 Introduced with "deceptively cinematic strings" and a "vintage, slightly dusty" piano, "dub-leaning" bass and drums are also present in the arrangement.
 Many critics noted it to be more relaxed and less cartoonishness than many of Basement Jaxx's other songs.

 Benjamin Aspray, a writer for PopMatters, compared it to records released by Ministry of Sound and West End Records.
 Adam Workman, in his review for the Abu Dhabi newspaper The National, noted it to be in the style of Calvin Harris, while Sean Thomas of Drowned in Sound and entertainment.ie's Rory Cashin described it as a SBTRKTy track.
 The 405 author Lyle Bignon said the song "take[s] us back to a warehouse somewhere in Brixton circa 1998, rushing hard and loving the vibe along with another five hundred party heads."
-Jon O'Brien of Mimo said the melody might've been taken from the song "Teardrops" by Womack & Womack, while FDRMX Taylor Lindsay noted it to have a chord structure similar to songs by Gavin DeGraw.
+Jon O'Brien of Mimo said the melody might've been taken from the song "Teardrops" by Womack & Womack.